-I am pleased to submit to you the agreed-upon procedures report for the City of Riverdale, Iowa, for the year ended June 30, 2019.
+I am pleased to submit to you the agreed-upon procedures report for the City of Riverdale, Iowa, for the period July 1, 2019 through June 30, 2020.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa and in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards for attestation engagements contained in Government Auditing Standards.